-Don’t miss your chance to be part of the conversation—past SummerDocs selections, such as The Cove, Searching for Sugar Man, and How to Survive a Plague have all gone on to receive Academy Award wins and nominations.
+Many past SummerDocs selections, such as Twenty Feet From Stardom, Last Days of Vietnam, The Cove, Searching for Sugar Man, and How to Survive a Plague, have gone on to receive Academy Award® wins and nominations.